 Older packaged versions of the KIM API source are available here

-Support is always available by sending an email with a question and all relevant information to
+Support is always available by posting questions with all relevant information to